Long-distance Loyalty Run. How Do You Keep Up the Pace Over the Long Term While Running a Loyalty Program?

 In the pursuit of proving that a loyalty program makes money, there are times when effectiveness is measured in an unreliable manner.
 A simplistic approach to analysis can lead to incorrect conclusions.
 So how do you calculate the actual impact of a loyalty program?

-Business Impact of Loyalty Program
+Business Impact of Loyalty Program – Reliable Measurement Methods

 Without knowledge of the actual results of ongoing activities, managers are doomed to strategies like copying ideas from previous years, reacting to competitors’ actions or simply their own intuition.